woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Redirect users to WooCommerce Home after setting up a payment method #6891

-1. Navigate to WooCommerce -> Home and choose "Choose payment methods".
+1. Navigate to WooCommerce -> Home and choose "Set up payments".
 2. Click one of the payment methods and go through the setup process.
 3. You should be redirected to WooCommerce Home with a notice when you are done.